giosg/Silver/README.md

 ![demo](https://i.ibb.co/nPK8yD8/Untitled.png)

 ### Features

 - Resumable scanning
-- Slack notifcations
+- Slack notifications
 - Multi-core utilization
 - Supports: IPs, CIDR & hostnames
 - Vulnerability data caching
-- Smart Shodan integration*
+- Smart Shodan integration* - disabled in giosg edition by now

 *\*Shodan integration is optional but when linked, Silver can automatically use Shodan to retrieve service and vulnerability data if a host has a lot of ports open to save resources.
 Shodan credits used per scan by Silver can be throttled.
 The minimum number of ports to trigger Shodan can be configured as well.*